celestiaorg/docs/developers/transaction-resubmission.md

 - All transactions, regardless of their origin, are subject to being sorted and pruned based on fees.
-- It is the user or developer's responsibility to monitor and possibly resubumit transactions if they are not included in a 75-second window.
+- It is the user or developer's responsibility to monitor and possibly resubmit transactions if they are not included in a 75-second window.